Our grants are not just checks, not just points on a map.

 If you are a Chicago-area nonprofit, the best way to stay informed is to create an account in GrantCentral, where you can receive notifications as any future grant opportunities relevant to your work become available.

 Launched in 2016, the General Operating Grants (GO Grants) program streamlined the funding process for our nonprofit partners.
-Instead of funding a specific program with defined outcomes, this program provided renewable support to help sustain the nonprofits addressing chronic needs or providing critical services in our community.
+Instead of funding a specific program with defined outcomes, this pilot program provided renewable support to help sustain the nonprofits addressing chronic needs or providing critical services in our community.

 Partnerships and Initiatives